Frequently asked questions

 How will Brigid’s House of Hope respond to the need?

-Brigid’s House of Hope will provide a state-wide accessible shelter for those who have been exploited through trafficking.
-Along with shelter, the program will also provide access to medical care and mental health services, support, and ultimately transition individuals into long term housing and assist survivors of this crime as they reintegrate into a safe community.
-The overall aim of the program will be to equip survivors with the skills and resources necessary to prevent re-exploitation.
+Brigid’s House of Hope provides a state-wide accessible shelter for those who have been exploited through trafficking.
+Along with shelter, the program also provides access to medical care and mental health services, support, and ultimately transitions individuals into long term housing and assists survivors of this crime as they reintegrate into a safe community.
+The overall aim of the program is to equip survivors with the skills and resources necessary to prevent re-exploitation.

-Brigid’s House of Hope will be a long term, transitional safe house for victims of Human Trafficking in New Hampshire and surrounding areas.
-Brigid’s House of Hope intends to support identified victims of trafficking and assist in transitioning victims to survivors to thoughtful community members.
+Brigid’s House of Hope is a long term, transitional safe house for victims of human trafficking in New Hampshire and surrounding areas.
+Brigid’s House of Hope supports identified victims of trafficking to assist in transitioning victims to survivors, to thoughtful community members.

 Who will Brigid’s House of Hope serve?

 Brigid’s House of Hope aims to start with helping women, ages 18 and older, who are (or at-risk of being) victims of human trafficking.
-The house will include approximately 6-8 beds with both shared and single rooms available.
+The house will include approximately 6 to 8 beds with both shared and single rooms available.
 It will be set in a confidential location with 24/7 staffing and include 3 phases of treatment with the 4th phase being a transition into independent living.